-- Browse to Monday by pressing the

-button.
-The ⊕ icon appears, MN will blink and one of the

-ion appears, icons might be displayed but all other fields remain blank, indicating that no actions are programmed for Monday. - Press the $\Leftrightarrow$ button to activate the first programmed action. - A blinking 1 is displayed indicating that the first programmed action for Monday is being programmed; The set temperature and clock display are blinking. - Press the (1) (2) button to select either set temperature, OFF, or limit operation. - Enter the desired temperature using the & & T buttons. - Press the make button to toggle between minimum set temperature and maximum set temperature in limit operation, the selected temperature will blink. - Enter the time when the action must start using the buttons (min. step = 10 minutes).

-If, by accident, you pressed the button, you activated the next action; 1 2 is displayed (1 steady and 2 blinking).
-Press the button repeatedly until a blinking 1 is displayed.
+- Browse to Monday by pressing the ↔ button.
+The ⊕ icon appears, IM will blink and one of the ♥ [] [] ↓ ♥ icons might be displayed but all other fields remain blank, indicating that no actions are programmed for Monday. - Enter the program mode by holding down the button \Leftrightarrow for 5 seconds, the \oplus icon will now blink too. - Press the button to activate the first programmed action. - A blinking 1 is displayed indicating that the first programmed action for Monday is being programmed; The set temperature and clock display are blinking. - Press the () X button to select either set temperature, OFF, or limit operation. - Press the max is button to toggle between minimum set temperature and maximum set temperature in limit operation, the selected temperature will blink. - Enter the time when the action must start using the ▲ ▲ ✓ buttons (min. step = 10 minutes). - NOTE If, by accident, you pressed the ↔ button, you activated the next action; 1 2 is displayed (1 steady and 2 blinking).
+Press the ↔ button repeatedly until a blinking 1 is displayed.
 You can now continue adjusting the settings for the first schedule timer action.

-If the action and the corresponding time are correct, you can proceed to the second schedule timer action.
-This is done by pressing the $\leftrightarrow$ button, the data is saved and the next schedule timer action can be programmed.
+BRC1D528 Remote controller 4PW23717-1 If the action and the corresponding time are correct, you can proceed to the second schedule timer action.
+This is done by pressing the \leftrightarrow button, the data is saved and the next schedule timer action can be programmed.